michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

   - $150,000 for all other filers.
 - Home charge station receipt.

-### Car Loan Interest.
+### Auto Loan Interest.

-You can claim car loan interest if you satisfy all the following conditions:
+You can claim auto loan interest if you satisfy all the following conditions:

 - Vehicle is NEW (not used/certified pre-owned).
 - You purchased between 2025 and 2028.